-The incoming mail server (POP3 or IMAP) is 'mail.yourdomain.com' -- replace 'yourdomain.com' with your actual domain name.
+The incoming mail server (POP3 or IMAP) is 'mail.angryhosting.com' and requires SSL / TLS encryption.

-AngryHosting supports SSL for your email account.
-This adds some security if you are checking your email from an untrusted network.
-If you use SSL for your incoming mail server, make sure you use mail.angryhosting.com for the server name otherwise the certificate will not be valid.
+Please note: AngryHosting requires SSL for your email account.
+This adds security if you are checking your email from an untrusted network.
 Please read your email client's documentation to find out how to enable this.